maxdesalle/website/content/posts/understanding-many-worlds.md

 but for reasons that we won't get into here, we write it as
 \(|\psi\rangle\).
 It's just a name.

+{{< info >}}
-> A vector is just an object that holds multiple numbers at once.
+A vector is just an object that holds multiple numbers at once.

->
-> In everyday life, think of a vector like a shopping list.
-Instead of
-> holding just one number, it holds several: 2 apples, 3 bananas, 1 loaf
-> of bread (the numbers here are completely random, we could have picked
-> any other).
-It's a single object (the list) that bundles together
+In everyday life, think of a vector like a shopping list.
+Instead of holding just one number, it holds several: 2 apples, 3 bananas, 1 loaf of bread (the numbers here are completely random, we could have picked any other).
+It's a single object (the list) that bundles together multiple values.

-> multiple values.
->
-> In quantum mechanics, the vector \(|\psi\rangle\) works the same way,
-> except the "items on the list" are possible states or outcomes of the
-> system (like different coin toss results, or different locations of a
-> particle).
-Each number in the vector tells you how strongly that state
-> is "present" in the overall mixture.
+In quantum mechanics, the vector \(|\psi\rangle\) works the same way, except the "items on the list" are possible states or outcomes of the system (like different coin toss results, or different locations of a particle).
+Each number in the vector tells you how strongly that state is "present" in the overall mixture.

->
-> So you can think of \(|\psi\rangle\) as the master list of all the ways
-> the system can exist, and how much weight each way carries.
+So you can think of \(|\psi\rangle\) as the master list of all the ways the system can exist, and how much weight each way carries.
+{{< /info >}}

 At its core, a Hilbert space is a mathematical space where each point represents a possible quantum state of a system.
 It's like the stage on